Wisconsin court overturns ruling ordering voter purge

 The court last month put the ruling, and the purge, on hold while it considered the case.

-The 4th District Court of Appeals ruling overturned the decision of an Ozaukee County judge who had initially ruled in favor of a conservative law firm that was seeking the purge.
+The 4th District Court of Appeals' ruling Friday overturned the decision of an Ozaukee County judge who had initially ruled in favor of a conservative law firm that was seeking the purge.

-The appeals court also vacated an order from that same judge that found the state Elections Commission in contempt for not moving forward with the purge.
+That law firm immediately said it would appeal Friday's ruling to the state Supreme Court.